veracity/veracity-documentation/sections/marketplace/paidservices.md

 ## Standard price plan - horizontal visualization​

 Standard pricing plans, with a horizontal view of the different pricing, are used when the provider needs to sell different  “Product variants”.
-A product variant describes different software solutions or packages of online software/APIs, data sets.​
-Every variant has a name (1) and a description (2).​ When naming a specific variant, please try to be short and to the point in what the user gets.
+A product variant describes different software solutions or packages of online software/APIs, data sets.
+Every variant has a name (1) and a description (2).
+When naming a specific variant, please try to be short and to the point in what the user gets.
 The description below the name of the variant should help in specifying what it`s included in this package. ​The pricing models rows (3) should be kept simple, and differentiate mainly by:​
 * Prices ​
 * Type of customers (eg. One users, 2-6 users, students, enterprise)​
 * Subscription type (one-time, recurrent, yearly, monthly, support duration, etc.)​